-Leaving the Awning Down
+Leaving the Awning Open

 After a few hours with 6 people working on it, we were able to fix the awning.
 Fortunately, none of the poles actually bent, they just became disassembled.
 If your awning does tear, check out our step-by -step guide about how to repair a torn RV awning.

 Using the Built-In Carbon Monoxide Detector

-So, I replaced my built-in carbon monoxide detector with this carbon monoxide detector that has a 10 YEAR sealed battery in it.
+I replaced my built-in carbon monoxide detector with this carbon monoxide detector that has a 10 YEAR sealed battery in it.
 I’m protected for 10 years and don’t have to worry about that pesky alarm!
 Genius!

 Lesson learned: Check your RV tires before every single trip.

 Taking Curves Too Fast

 You know all those road signs about sharp curves that you usually ignore when driving a car?
 When driving a motorhome or towing a trailer, those signs become extremely important.

-For me, the backup camera is a choice between spending a little money now to buy one, or spending a lot of money later to fix my RV.
+Lesson learned: the backup camera is a choice between spending a little money now to buy one, or spending a lot of money later to fix my RV.

-Not Knowing My Range
+Not Knowing My RVs Distance-to-Empty

 I just got back from a camping trip where I learned this lesson the hard way.
 I was planning to visit the Alvord Desert in southeastern Oregon.
 It’s an incredibly cool but also very remote area.
 I filled up gas in the last tiny town and started driving to the desert.